Kmoitra/UG-Bioinformatics-Lab-/README.md

 Student core competencies (What you will learn to do)

-Retrieve and download a dataset linked to a scientific article
+-Retrieve and download a dataset linked to a scientific article

-Analyze a data set (gene expression data) using the DAVID bioinformatics tools Read a scientific abstract and extract relevant information
+-Analyze a data set (gene expression data) using the DAVID bioinformatics tools Read a scientific abstract and extract relevant information

-Create and license a product using creative commons
+-Create and license a product using creative commons

-Develop critical thinking and team skills
+-Develop critical thinking and team skills

-Create and write reports
+-Create and write reports